pharmacome/curation/recuration.rst

 Other Entities
 ~~~~~~~~~~~~~~
 We are also building a terminology at https://github.com/pharmacome/terminology.
-This should not be done lightly, so see https://github.com/pharmacome/terminology#contributing
+This should not be done lightly, so see
-for contribution guidelines and rules.
+its `contribution guidelines and rules <https://github.com/pharmacome/terminology#contributing>`_
+before making a pull request.

 Checking Correctness
 --------------------